gJigsaw/fn_graph/docs/source/usage.md

 ```

 If something has changed that requires the cache to be invalidated you can use the `cache_invalidate`
-or `cache_clear` methods. `cache_invalidate` takes the names of teh functions you wish to invalidate, it will ensure any follow on functions are invalidated. `cache_clear` will clear the cache.
+or `cache_clear` methods. `cache_invalidate` takes the names of the functions you wish to invalidate and ensures any follow on functions are invalidated. `cache_clear` will clear the cache.

 ## Namespaces

-When logic gets complex, or similar logic needs to be reused in different spaces in one composer it can useful to use namespaces.
-Namespaces create a hierarchy of named scopes. that limits what functions arguments resolve to.
+Namespaces are useful when logic gets complex or similar logic needs to be reused in different spaces.
+Namespaces create a hierarchy of named scopes that limit to which functions arguments resolve.
 Namespaces are separated with the double underscore (`__`).
 Namespaces are constructed using the `update_namespaces` method.
 For example:

 ```python
 from fn_graph import Composer